 'Very Nice!': Kazakhstan, Outraged No More, Embraces Borat In New Slogan

-The first Borat movie sparked anger in Kazakhstan, for its portrayal of Kazakhstanis as coarse and backward-minded.
+The first Borat movie sparked anger in Kazakhstan for its portrayal of Kazakhstanis as coarse and backward.
 But the sequel, which was just released, is getting a warmer reception: Kazakhstan's tourism board is using Borat's famous catchphrase "Very nice!" as its new slogan.

 The phrase is the centerpiece of a new ad campaign, punctuating videos that highlight Kazakhstan's natural beauty, architecture and culture.
 The goal is to give people a look at a nation that the tourism agency says is Asia's best-kept secret.